Deconimus/dlScraper/README.md

 		return "t23"
 ```

-So the show's this scraper should organize are labeled with "t23_" as a prefix:
+So the shows this scraper should organize are labeled with "t23_" as a prefix:

 ```
 <alias seriesName="999 - Nine Hours.
 Nine Persons.
 Nine Doors" aliasName="t23_999" />